Tipping and service culture in Las Vegas

 $

-Add 5% for clean cars, help with luggage, or useful local advice
+Add 5% for clean cars, luggage help, or local advice

 Limos & Private Drivers